aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 Device Twin reported properties update completed with result: 200
 ```

-This sample code would get and update state at beginning.
-So the device state has been updated to shadow.
-To check this state, select thing.
+This sample code will get and update the device shadow when it runs.
+To check whether it works, select the thing.

 ![](doc/images/aws_iot_core_run_device_twins_sample_code_01.png)